Japan and the United Nations

 At TICAD 8 (the 8th Tokyo International Conference on African Development) in August this year, I announced the investment of US$30 billion in Africa as the sum of public and private financial contributions over the next three years, with an emphasis on "investment in people."
 Japan will also focus on human resource development and capacity-building in other parts of the world.
 Based on my conviction that education is the foundation of peace, I will assume the position as an “Education Champion” and I will promote cooperation through human resource development based on the outcome of the UN Transforming Education Summit.

 The COVID-19 pandemic has also illustrated the importance of human health and efforts to protect people from diseases.
 Japan has provided a total of approximately US$5 billion to support the COVID-19 response, including vaccine-related assistance through COVAX and other programs.
-Japan has also decided to contribute US$1.08 billion to the Global Fund over the next three years.
+Japan has also decided to contribute up to US$1.08 billion to the Global Fund over the next three years.
 Japan will continue to take a leading role in strengthening the global health architecture and achieving universal health coverage (UHC) in the post-COVID-19 era, toward the G7 Summit that I will chair next year.

 Japan is also steadily contributing to the creation of a world where people can enjoy a high quality life in a safe environment.
 Our emergency assistance and support to strengthen the resilience of food systems to ensure food security, as well as our role in the development of international standards and norms in the field of information and telecommunications through the efforts at the International Telecommunication Union (ITU) and other organizations, are just a few examples.
 In order to promote these efforts, Japan will also revise its “Development Cooperation Charter,” which articulates the basic policy of our development cooperation policies.